image description

 • SNMP support actually only means SNMP Traps.
 No polling is supported unless you buy a Morningstar Ethernet Adapter (EMC-1) at the cost of ~£150 extra

-• MIB could not be checked for completeness before purchase, as it is only available from the device web GUI, and file only contains the following: device serial number, hardware version, firmware versions, and TrapReceiver address, so it looks like no power stats can be read.
+• MIB could not be checked for completeness before purchase, as it is only available from the device web GUI, and file only contains the following: device serial number, hardware version, firmware versions, and TrapReceiver address, so no power stats can be read.

 • Pushing the reset button quickly, which should reboot the device, does nothing (long press to start equalisation process was not tested)

-• Doesn't have a built in RTC, so I assume it calculates the day history by resetting the counts after "Night" mode is exited (probably decided by panel voltage changes)
+• Doesn't have a built in RTC, so it calculates the day history by resetting the counts after "Night" mode is exited (probably decided by panel voltage changes)